api3dao/vitepress-docs/docs/explore/dao-members/rewards.md

 >
 > <p>Fees from revenue are burned.
 Inflationary rewards are distributed by the DAO.
 Service coverage claims are paid to dAPI covered entities from the pool of staked tokens.</p>

-## Earning Rewards
+### Earning Rewards

-Earning inflationary rewards is simple: everyone who owns shares of the DAO pool (everyone who has staked API3 tokens into the DAO pool contract) will earn rewards as they are added to the DAO pool.
+Earning rewards is simple: everyone who owns shares of the DAO pool (everyone who has staked API3 tokens into the DAO pool contract) will earn rewards as they are added to the DAO pool.
 When you schedule tokens to be unstaked, you stop earning rewards for those tokens.

 Remember that when you stake, you receive non-transferable pool shares equal to the current total number of issued shares divided by the total number of tokens staked.
 Since the reward adds additional tokens to the pool, the "price" for one share will not always be one token.

-## Financial attraction of rewards
+### Inflationary Rewards

-In essence, inflationary rewards entice token holders to stake and preserve the value of their tokens.
-However, staking is risky due to the funds being used as collateral for service [coverage policies](../dapis/coverage-policies), and encourages the staker to participate in governance to ensure that the risk is minimized.
-As a combination of the two, an inflationary governance token used as collateral attracts all token holders to participate in governance, which is ideal because it maximizes the decentralization of governance.
+In essence, inflationary rewards force token holders to stake and preserve the value of their tokens.
+However, staking is risky due to the funds being used as collateral for service [coverage policies](../dapis/coverage-policies), and forces the staker to participate in governance to ensure that the risk is minimized.
+As a combination of the two, an inflationary governance token used as collateral forces all token holders to participate in governance, which is ideal because it maximizes the decentralization of governance.
 Inflationary rewards are paid weekly by an implicit and automatic process through an on-chain contract.
 Furthermore, inflationary rewards are vested for a year, which results in governing parties sharing the project’s long term interests.